habitsbehavior changepsychology

 Implementation Intention

-An implementation intention is an if-then plan that specifies when, where, and how you will act on a goal, dramatically increasing follow-through.
+An implementation intention is an if-then plan that specifies when, where, and how you will act on a goal.
+See examples and learn how this technique boosts follow-through by 2-3x.

 SamuelSamuel